Find out all the latest news about us and our work supporting local communities.

 Toby joined the team in 2021.
-As a Digital Marketing Degree Apprentice, his role is to create and develop digital marketing strategies to generate interest and help build the organisation’s social presence.
+As our Digital Marketing Degree Apprentice, his role is to implement our digital marketing strategy generating interest in our work and helping to build the organisation’s social presence.

 Linda joined Cambridgeshire ACRE in 2005.
 Her role as Finance Officer sees her administer all the financial processes of Cambridgeshire ACRE, ensuring up-to-date and accurate financial information is available at all times.

 Prior to joining the organisation, Linda spent over 20 years working within the charity and the commercial sector gaining wide-ranging financial administration experience.